raymondumbas/lol-stats/README.md

 # League of Legends Stat Tracker
 For several years, a significant amount of my free time has been consumed by League of Legends.
 I particularly enjoyed playing the competitive "Ranked" game mode where you try to climb to higher ranks by winning games.
 This mode requires more attention and focus than just loading up the casual mode.
 I have made this web app to hopefully obtain useful insight to help my gameplay.
 ***
+# How to Run
+- run by typing "npm start" in the console
+- there is no check for an up to date API Key
+  - must get your own API Key from https://developer.riotgames.com/
+***
 # Features Notes
 - see 5 recent matches
   - see older games (WIP)
-- use ddragon API to get champ and player icons (WIP)
+- use ddragon API to get champ and player icons
 - stats for you and enemy laner
   - champion
   - KDA